Frequently Asked Questions

 How does sharing waypoints work?

-Click the share icon in the My Waypoints section and a share dialogue will apear.
-You can text waypoints including any notes you added to friends or save them to your notes app.
+Click the share icon in the My Waypoints section and a share dialogue will appear.
+You can text waypoints, including any notes you added, to friends or save them to your notes app.
+The download button at the top of the page allows you to bulk download all your saved waypoints in CSV format to save to a spreadsheet.

 How does saving my own waypoints work?